one-ware/one-ware.com/docs/one-ai/03-handwritten-digits-demo.md

 ![nist_sd19_examples](/img/ai/one_ai_plugin/demos/handwritten-digits/nist_sd19_examples.jpg)

 The goal of this demo is to create an AI model that is able to recognize handwritten digits.
 At the end of this demo, you will be able to test the model with live data from your webcam with your own handwritten numbers.
+We also provide a [reference model]((https://github.com/one-ware/OneAI_demo_datasets/blob/main/models/nist_sd19_sorted/onnx/nist_sd19_sorted.onnx)) that you can use if you don't want to train your own model.

 During this demo, we will pretend that we want to train a model for an Altera™ Max® 10 16K FPGA to show the workflow and abilities of ONE AI, although the webcam demonstration will run on the CPU of your computer.

 ## Setting up the Project
 The setup process is similar to the [Potato Chip Demo](/docs/one-ai/02-potato-chip-demo.md#setting-up-the-project-and-loading-the-data).
 First, we create a new project and a new AI Generator.
 Then we open the project folder in a file manager to copy the train and test data.
 Like before, we change the **Mode** to **Classification** and use an auto-generated validation split.
 Because our dataset contains a separate test set, we set both **Train Image Percentage** and **Validation Image Percentage** to **0%**.